-I know very little about these wonderful objects, but Obsolete, a combination antiques shop and contemporary art gallery in Venice, California, claims that they are WWII Parachute Crash Tests Dummies.
-The images are taken from their Facebook page, where it also says each dummy weighs up to 225lbs.
+I know very little about these wonderful objects, but Obsolete, a combination antiques shop and contemporary art gallery in Venice, California, claims that they are World War Two parachute crash test dummies.
+The images are taken from Obsolete’s Facebook page, where it also says each dummy weighs up to 225lbs.

 I’d love to know more about these splendid models and their history, but information is surprisingly scarce.
 Here is a great history of the parachute, for example, but there is no mention of dummies being used for testing purposes.

 This article about the history and use of crash test dummies does mention U.S. Air Force dummy tests, but claims that their first use wasn’t until 1949, when a model named “Sierra Sam” was used to test aircraft ejection seats.
 The Wikipedia article on parachutes, however, mentions a 75kg dummy used to test a parachute dropped from the Eiffel Tower in Paris in 1911.

 If any readers know something about these dummies, or the history of parachute crash test dummies more generally, please post a comment or send a message!